frederic-perez/AmE-dictionary/data/dictionary.md

 __brainpower__ _n_
 __brainwash__ _v_
 __brainwave__ _idiom_ A sudden idea or moment of inspiration; a brainstorm.
+__brainy__ _adj_ Having or marked by unusual and impressive intelligence. _Syn_ smart as a whip, brilliant _The brainy teen was surprised to see books she had read in fourth grade on her summer reading list for high school._
 __braise__ _v_ :two::hammer: (braised) _Braised turkey and gravy stuffing._ :es: estofar
 __brambles__ _n_ :four::hammer:
 __Branch Davidians__